Skip to content

 kubectl create ns apk

-Setup WSO2 Kubernetes Gateway 1.3.0
+Set up WSO2 Kubernetes Gateway 1.3.0

-1. Create a new helm repository with the latest Kubernetes Gateway release using the following command.
-Let’s consider the <repository-name> as wso2apk.
+1. Create a new Helm repository with the latest Kubernetes Gateway release using the following command.
+Let's consider the <repository-name> as wso2apk.

-helm repo add wso2apk https://github.com/wso2/apk/releases/download/1.3.0
+console helm repo add wso2apk https://github.com/wso2/apk/releases/download/1.3.0-1

 2. Execute the following command to update the helm repositories.

-helm repo update
+console helm repo update

-helm show values wso2apk/apk-helm --version 1.3.0 > kg-values.yaml
+helm show values wso2apk/apk-helm --version 1.3.0-1 > kg-values.yaml

 helm show values <repository-name>/apk-helm --version <version-of-APK> > kg-values.yaml

-• Add following configuration under wso2.apk section
+• Add the following configuration under the wso2.apk section

 host Agent hostname.